 Will my insurance go up after a car accident?

 If you are found at fault, generally speaking, you can expect your premiums to go up.
 There are exceptions, however, including if you have accident forgiveness on your policy, which means they essentially ignore a first-time accident.
 Keep in mind, if this is the case, it goes on your record.
-If you switch insurance companies, the accident may rear its ugly head and raise your premium.
+If you switch insurance companies, the accident may rear its ugly head and raise your premium, as you will lose your accident forgiveness.

 Are you paying the best price for car insurance?